Luracast/Restler-Application/README.md

     Migration table created successfully.

-Next you will create a migration file for creating the new table, how about creating an API for leaving feedback?
+Next you will create a migration file for creating the new table, how about creating an API for writing reviews?

-    php artisan make:migration --create=feedbacks create_feedbacks_table
+    php artisan make:migration --create=reviews create_reviews_table

-    Created Migration: 2016_05_15_150447_create_feedbacks_table
+    Created Migration: 2016_05_15_150447_create_reviews_table

-Edit the `app/database/migrations/2016_05_15_150447_create_feedbacks_table` file to have the following content
+Edit the `app/database/migrations/2016_05_15_150447_create_reviews_table` file to have the following content

 >**Note:-** date and time of calling the command will change the file name accordingly